-Odyssey Traveller specialises in crafting unforgettable experiences for mature-aged travellers, providing adventure and educational programs to small groups since 1983.
+Odyssey Traveller specialises in crafting unforgettable experiences for senior and mature-aged travellers interested in learning whether travelling as a couple or as a solo traveller.
+Providing adventure and educational programs to escorted small group tours since 1983.
 Odyssey has built up a reasonable knowledge bank to answer questions about Scotland that travellers are likely to ask, as they make their plans to tour independently, or with us as part of a small group tour.
 We hope that this list of frequently asked questions and the answers we provide will help you with planning your next holiday.

 Read on, but please do not hesitate to contact us via the website, or through email or chat if you have more questions about Scotland or our other tours.

 Scotland is the northernmost region of the four parts of the United Kingdom, and comprises a third of the island of Great Britain.
 It is surrounded by the waters of the North Sea to the east and the North Atlantic Ocean to the west and north.
 Its only land border is with England to the southeast, which runs for 97 kilometres (60 miles).

 Scotland has two distinct topographic (and cultural) regions, divided by the Highland Boundary Fault: the Highlands in the north and west, and the Lowlands in the south and east.
 The Lowlands in turn is composed of the Midland Valley (Central Lowlands), and the Southern Uplands.
 As can be discerned from the name, the Highlands are dominated by mountain ranges.